Chest Cold: Introduction

 The goal of treatment of chest cold is to control symptoms, such as fever, cough, and shortness of breath, and to minimize the development of serious complications, such as pneumonia.

 The first step in treatment is prevention.
 The risk of developing a chest cold can be reduced by not smoking.
-It is also important to avoid air pollutants and exposure ...more treatments »
+It is also important to avoid air pollutants and exposure to ...more treatments »

 Chest Cold: Misdiagnosis

 A diagnosis of a chest cold may be delayed or missed because some symptoms, such as cough, shortness of breath, fever, fatigue, and wheezing can attributed to other conditions and diseases.
 These include upper respiratory infection, influenza, and pneumonia.
-It is important to seek prompt medical care if you experience any symptoms of ...more misdiagnosis »
+It is important to seek prompt medical care if you experience any symptoms of chest cold and ...more misdiagnosis »

 Symptoms of Chest Cold